michaeloneill/DLImageClassTheano/README.txt

 rbm: a restricted boltzmann machine used to pre-train layers of the deep-belief-network
 sda: a stacked-donoising-autoencoder model
 dbn: a deep-belief-network model
+softmax: a softmax layer used as a final layer to classify the images
 common: modules common to all layers/models

 Python libraries required to run the code (version number on RHS):